 1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?

-Yes Often, financial free zone leases in the UAE contain a tenant's covenant to comply with all legal obligations or statutory requirements.
-2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
-The landlord may have to pay.
+Often, financial free zone leases in the UAE contain a tenant's covenant to comply with all legal obligations or statutory requirements.

+If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?

 Other than in very limited circumstances, the list of services to be provided by the landlord is usually closed.

 Therefore it may be difficult to recover unexpected costs from the tenant via the service charge.

-3 If the tenant cannot use its property, does it have to continue paying rent?
+If the tenant cannot use its property, does it have to continue paying rent?

 No, the tenant may not have to continue to pay, but this depends on the terms of the lease.
 It is common for leases to contain a rent suspension clause, entitling the tenant to cease payment of rent where the property is damaged, destroyed or (in some cases) inaccessible.

 It is worth noting that the Dubai Free Zone Council has recently announced a rent postponement for 6 months that is applicable for all Free Zones in the Emirate of Dubai.
 The details of the rent postponement have not been published at the time this guide is issued, but we will provide further updates as they become available.
 In the meantime, please contact us directly for any further clarification or updates.
-4 Is it common for leases to contain a tenant's keep-open covenant?

 If so, might a governmental quarantine or shutdown put the tenant in breach?
 How would a landlord enforce the covenant?

-Yes However, a tenant cannot be compelled to keep property open for trading contrary to any government or regulatory order.
+However, a tenant cannot be compelled to keep property open for trading contrary to any government or regulatory order.